Category: Adult Dentistry, Common Questions, Dr. Advocate's Insight

 Why does my jaw hurt after getting a cavity filled?

-After getting a cavity filled, you may experience some pain in your jaw.
+After filling a cavity, you may experience some pain in your jaw.
 This is because the dentist had to drill into your tooth to remove the decay and fill the hole.
 The pain should go away within a day or two.
 However, if it persists, be sure to contact your dentist.

-Also, your jaw joint and related muscles may be sore after having to keep your mouth propped open for an extended period.
+Also, your jaw joint and related muscles may be sore after keeping your mouth propped open for an extended period.
 Your dentist may recommend OTC pain medication, intermittent warm or cold pack application, and jaw muscle massages.